 The Automatic BIOS Recovery (ABR) feature allows the system to start when the primary BIOS is damaged (for example, if the BIOS is damaged when the server loses power during the flash update) by using a backup or secondary BIOS page.
-When this occurrs, the system is restarted using its default settings and the following POST message is displayed on the screen:
+If ABR is disabled, when there is a POST or BIOS error the server starts the Configuration/Setup Utility program.
+When ABR is enabled, the server bypasses the Configuration/Setup Utility program and is restarted using its default settings.
+A POST message, similar to the following, is displayed on the screen:

-ABR caused boot from backup POST/BIOS image

-BIOS Version 1.00 <<
+ABR caused boot from backup POST/BIOS image >> BIOS Version 1.00 <<